A Guide to the Best Swimming Holes in Litchfield National Park.

 Litchfield National Park swimming – warning signs to look out for:

-There are four main warning signs that you may see near swimming holes in the Litchfield National Park.
-These signs have a purpose, so please ensure you read them and understand them before proceeding into a swimming hole.
+There are four main warning signs that you may see near swimming holes in Litchfield National Park.
+These signs have a purpose, so please ensure you read them and understand them before plunging in:

 Swimming holes in the Litchfield National Park: